OSGConnect/connectbook/start/jobs/tutorial-command.md

-[title]: - "The "tutorial" Command"
+[title]: - "Use OSG Connect Tutorials"

 OSG Connect tutorials on Github
 -------------------------------